 neoRide: A Modern Payment Solution

-A state-of-the-art mobility platform called neoRide combines multiple modes of transportation into one convenient service.
-In addition to handling toll payments, neoRide provides features that make it easy to switch between your cars; that is, you can easily add or remove a vehicle to the app.
-The platform offers multiple payment methods and great features like parking, making it an invaluable resource for anyone traveling via Florida's toll roads.
+A state-of-the-art mobility platform called neoRide (www.neoride.com) combines multiple modes of transportation into one convenient service: in addition to handling toll payments, neoRide provides features that make it easy to find, reserve, and pay for parking.
+The platform offers multiple payment methods, making it an invaluable resource for anyone traveling via Florida's toll roads.

 FAQ